Australia-Singapore Digital Economy Agreement: summary of key outcomes

 - Cross-border data flows and location of computing facilities

 - Allows for the transfer of data between Australia and Singapore for business purposes, including in the financial sector.

 - Businesses will not be forced to build data storage centres, or use local computing centres, as a condition of conducting business.

 - Access to data assists businesses to stay competitive by gaining access to useful market intelligence, identifying growth opportunities, designing innovative goods and services, improving pricing, and operating more efficiently.

-- Importantly, the Privacy Act 1988 protects personal information collected for inclusion in a record or publication, and still applies when Australian data is transferred into another country.
+- Importantly, the Privacy Act 1988 protects personal information collected for inclusion in a record or publication, and continues to apply when personal information of Australians is transferred to another country.

 - Improved protections for source code

 - Access to or disclosure of software source code will not be required to be transferred to Singapore as a condition for the import, distribution, sale or use of software – this rule covers both mass-market software and bespoke/custom software.